Flexible tenancy notice of seeking possession

 As the legislation sets out no time frame, it is feasible that this notice can be served at any time before the expiry of the fixed term.

 The tenant has 21 days from the date of service of the notice of non renewal to request a review.
 It is not necessary for the review request to be in writing.
+The High Court has held that the local authority has no discretion to accept a late review request.

 In carrying out the review, the landlord must specifically consider whether its decision not to renew the tenancy is consistent with any policy it has with regard to the renewal of flexible tenancies.